 How will I get paid?

 You will receive a paycheck every two weeks for the hours you worked.
-Just like any other part-time job, paychecks are sent directly to you (not credited to your DU tuition bill).
+Just like any other part-time job, paychecks are sent directly to you or auto-deposited into your checking account (not credited to your DU tuition bill).

 How many hours will I work each week?